 The best way to find out if your weight is a health risk is to check with your doctor.
 These tools from The Heart Foundation Australia can also serve as a guide:

-To maintain a healthy weight it’s important to eat well and exercise regularlyClick here to visit our Heart Hub for more information.
+To maintain a healthy weight it’s important to eat well and exercise regularly.
+Our Heart Health Club nutritionist has some guidance on managing weight through diet and nutrition.

 Early menopause, inflammatory conditions such as rheumatoid arthritis and lupus, and complications during pregnancy – such as pre-eclampsia, hypertension, gestational diabetes and even giving birth prematurely- are all important risk factors for women.
 Even smoking confers a much higher risk of heart disease for women than it does in men